Downfall Release Notes

 Fully Operational

-If the Corp has one server with ice protecting it and a card installed in it, how many times does the ability resolve?
+If the Corp has one remote server with ice protecting it and a card installed in it, how many times does the ability resolve?

 How many times does NASX trigger while resolving Fully Operational?